-Figures 6A and 6B, unlike other figures in this report, pertain solely to the city of New Bedford.
-They provide information on Latinos in New Bedford Public Schools, using data from the Massachusetts Department of Elementary and Secondary Education.
-Latinos represented 27.8% of total student enrollment in the 2010-2011 school year, up from 15.6% ten years earlier.

-Figure 6A: Spotlight on New Bedford Public Schools by Ethno-Racial Group, School Year 2010-2011
+EDUCATION Figures 5A and 5B, unlike other figures in this report, pertain solely to Salem rather than the Salem-Beverly area as a whole.
+They provide information on Latinos in Salem Public Schools, using data from the Massachusetts Department of Elementary and Secondary Education.
+Latinos represented 31.5% of total student enrollment in the 2010-2011 school year.
+After white students, Latinos were the next largest ethno-racial group in the district.
+Figure 5A: Spotlight on Salem Public Schools by Ethno-Racial Group, Academic Year $2010\hbox{--}2011$

-This growing group of Latino students in New Bedford Public Schools lags behind the total population in academic success.
-While 56.4% of all students graduated from high school in four years, only 35.7% of Latino students graduated.
-Similarly, while 19.2% of all students who entered their freshman year in the 2006-2007 school year dropped out of high school and did not return or get a GED, this figure was substantially higher (26.8%) for the Latino students in this cohort.
+Latinos in Salem Public Schools lag slightly behind the total population in academic success.
+About three-fourths of Latino students (74.4%) graduated from high school in four years compared to 80.5% for the total student population.
+Similarly, 6.8% of Latinos who entered their freshman year in the 2006-2007 school year dropped out of high school and did not return or get a GED, compared to 6.1% of the total population.